 But the following year the pair was cast as lovers in the film Fire Over England and it was obvious to everyone on set that they were heavily involved during filming.

 Their chemistry was palpable, so theatre the Old Vic cast them as Hamlet and Ophelia in their production of Hamlet.
-The couple was so in love they did not care who knew and they both soon left their spouses to be together.
+The couple was so in love that they did not care who knew and they both soon left their spouses to be together.
 But Leigh and Jill did not let go without a fight: it took three years before their respective divorces were granted.
 Since the public was not fond of married parents having affairs, Larry and Vivien had to try to keep their relationship a secret.
 This was difficult, as they lived together and were madly in love.
 Their agents and publicists often had to beg them to be discreet.

 In 1938 Larry went to Hollywood to film Wuthering Heights.
 Vivien stayed in England, but missed him so terribly, she soon joined him.
 Not just for the company though: she was also determined to get the coveted part of Scarlett O’Hara in Gone With The Wind.
 Her plan succeeded and as the success of Gone With The Wind overshadowed Wuthering Heights, Larry could not help but to be a little jealous.
-But with the sudden surge of fame it was getting harder to keep their relationship under wraps.
+But with their sudden surge of fame it was getting harder to keep their relationship under wraps.
 Thankfully, their divorces were granted in 1940 and on August 31 they got married in a short and simple ceremony with only director Garson Kanin and actress Katherine Hepburn in attendance.
 Their first joined effort as a married couple was to bring Romeo & Juliet to the stage in America, but the production failed miserably.
-By now the pair was bombarded with criticism because the Second World War had begun and they had stayed in England instead of joining in the war effort.
+By now the pair was bombarded with criticism because the Second World War had begun and they had stayed in America instead of joining in the war effort in Europe.
 Larry then joined the Fleet Air Arm, but was never called to see action.
 In 1943 he got permission to make Henry V and Vivien toured North-Africa to entertain the troops.
 The pair wrote letters to each other constantly and were still very much in love.
 But all was not well for Vivien: after her tour she was hospitalized for tuberculosis.
 When she got home she was happy to discover that she was pregnant, only to suffer a miscarriage a few weeks later.
 She fell into a deep depression which foreshadowed the bipolar disorder she would be diagnosed with later.

 Vivien reclined into their mansion Notley Abbey, while Larry was busy cementing his place in the London Theatre.